ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 Currently only some of these are actually used by the generator, but they are all emitted for potential future use.

+#### `AP-KEY { tag, typename, scopename, cluster, maps: [...] }`

+Defines a key.
+Keys are handled specially by the apworld since they are so important for progression, and this message contains additional data about them that does not fit into `AP-ITEM`.

+- `tag`: the player-facing name, e.g. "Stone Icon"
+- `typename`: the internal actor type, e.g. "PuzzStoneFace"
+- `scopename`: the name of the game region the key is valid in.
+In classical maps this is the name of the map.
+In wads where keys can be carried across multiple maps in a hubcluster, this is the cluster name.
+- `cluster`: the numeric cluster ID.
+0 if the scope is not a hubcluster.
+- `maps`: a list of map names that the key is valid in.

+This is used both to define single-map keys (as in Doom 1/2 and Heretic), and multi-map keys that are valid across an entire cluster.

+When playing, if the player encounters a key that the randomizer was not previously aware of, the game will emit an `AP-KEY` message for it when it is picked up.
+All keys need to be declared before tuning is loaded, so this message must be moved to the logic file before generating again.

 #### `AP-SECRET { map, pos, name }`

 Emitted for each secret (sector or `SecretTrigger`) the scanner finds.
 If it is